Enhanced stability of pressure relief valves: mechanistic design and analysis: CFD model for valve discharge

 \section{CFD model for valve discharge}

+The purpose of this section is to provide more details of the CFD can be used to calculate accurate discharge characteristics.
 In truth, valve discharge involves complex flow regimes and coefficients $C_{d}$ or characteristics $A_{\rm eff}(x)$ are just approximations.
 To test the accuracy of such approximations, we used the commercial code ANSYS-CFX to compute $A_\mathrm{eff}(x)$ and $C_d$ for some prototypical valve geometries.

 The valve shapes and the corresponding meshes can be seen in Fig.~\ref{fig:Collar} (the mesh for the conical valve has a similar resolution, see Fig.~\ref{figAeffJetAngleGrid} for its outline).

 Hybrid meshes consisting of both structured and unstructured parts were created in GMSH for all geometries, with approximately 82\,000 elements for the disc-shaped bodies and 63\,000 for the conical case.
 A $10D$ long inlet piping was added so that the inlet boundary was sufficiently far from the valve.
 The total pressure at the pipe inlet was varied between $1$ and $6$\,bar with $1 \,$ bar increments, and the relative valve lift $x/D$ was varied between $0.2$ and $1.2$ ($1.0$ for the cone) in increments of 0.2.
 In all cases, the ambient pressure prescribed on the opening boundaries was $1$\,bar and the inlet and ambient temperatures were $293\,$K. The boundary conditions and the number of elements at the structured parts can be seen in Fig. \ref{fig:CollarMeshBC}.